ON THIS PAGE

 However, only in the last decade, have a small number of countries started to undertake steps to reduce or eliminate iTFAs from our diets.

-This article discusses industrially produced trans fat, their history and the most effective methods for eradicating them from the supermarket shelves and from our diets.
+This article discusses industrially produced trans fat, their history, what damage they do to our bodies, and the most effective methods for eradicating them from the supermarket shelves and from our diets.

 What is trans fat?